When you think of insects living in your bed, the first thing that comes to mind might be bed bugs.

 However, Ticks are usually reddish-brown, oval-shaped, and range from 1 to 10owever mm in size.

-They often live in areas with high humidity, so that they may be found in bedding and mattresses.
+They often live in areas with high humidity so they may be found in bedding and mattresses.

-They can cause a number of health risks, including Lyme Disease and Rocky Mountain spotted fever.
+They can cause several health risks, including Lyme Disease and Rocky Mountain spotted fever.

 To reduce the risk of getting bitten by a tick, regularly inspect your mattress for any signs of ticks and vacuum frequently.

-Additionally, make sure to wear insect repellent when going outdoors and take precautions when camping in the woods.
+Additionally, wear insect repellent outdoors and take precautions when camping in the woods.

 13. Swallow Bugs

-Swallow bugs are types of insects that live in beds, specifically those that are near bird nests or roosting areas.
+Swallow bugs are insects that live in beds, specifically those near bird nests or roosting areas.

-They belong to the family of insects known as ‘Psychodidae’ and are usually dark brown or black in color.
+They belong to the family of insects known as ‘Psychodidae’ and are usually dark brown or black.

 Swallow bugs are considered nuisance pests as they feed on blood from humans and other warm-blooded animals.

-Regularly check for signs of these bugs in your bed to prevent an infestation and keep bird nests away from your home.
+Check your bed regularly for signs of these bugs to prevent an infestation and keep bird nests away from your home.

 14. Termites

-Termites are small, soft-bodied, social types of insects that live in beds and are found in colonies, and feed off of dead plant material, such as wood and paper.
+Termites are small, soft-bodied, social insects that live in beds and colonies and feed on dead plant material, such as wood and paper.

-In the bedroom, termites may be attracted to wooden furniture, mattresses, and bed frames.
+Termites may be attracted to wooden furniture, mattresses, and bed frames in the bedroom.
 They can also infest wallpaper and other cellulose-based materials.

 Signs of an infestation include seeing termites swarming near windows or doors, noticing large mounds of dirt near your home’s foundation, or finding small holes in wood that a termite’s mandibles may have made.